FrancesHitchcock/reading-notes/Module1/Class4.md

 - **Social skills** - this is a good opportunity to adopt a role, to communicate effectively using technical language and to practise getting on with other team members.

 - **Learning from fellow students** - there are so many different approaches to solving coding problems, and we can get stuck in a mindset of relying on the same old skills and strategies.
 Learning alternative techniques from a coding partner is a good opportunity.

+## Things I want to know more about

+Behaviours of block, inline and inline-block elements